Ruth Bunzel

 Ruth Leah Bunzel (née Bernheim) (18 April 1898 – 14 January 1990) was an American anthropologist, known for studying creativity and art among the Zuni people (A:Shiwi), researching the Mayas in Guatemala, and conducting a comparative study of alcoholism in Guatemala and Mexico.
-Bunzel was one of the first anthropologists to study the creative process, and she was the first American anthropologist to conduct substantial research in Guatemala.
+Bunzel was the first American anthropologist to conduct substantial research in Guatemala.
 Her doctoral dissertation, The Pueblo Potter (1929) was a study of the creative process of art in anthropology and Bunzel was one of the first anthropologists to study the creative process.

 Early life

 Ruth Leah Bunzel was born in New York City on April 18, 1898, to Jonas and Hattie Bernheim.
 Bunzel lived on the Upper East Side of Manhattan with her parents and lived most of her life in Greenwich Village, only leaving New York for long periods of time when conducting fieldwork.
-Bunzel's father passed away when she was ten, and she was raised by her mother.
+Bunzel's father died when she was ten, and she was raised by her mother.
 Bunzel was the youngest of four children.